seanstrom/Essays/importance-of-values.md

 ```

-Now technically we don't know what it should return, there's not really a standard on what it should return since what can it return?
-It's not going to have the values we care about so what would we expect from it, and if it did return something should we even care about it?
-My point ultimately here is that we've now stopped programming with functions always returning values because we started doing asynchronous work.
-Now the solution here isn't to start programming everything with synchronous operations, the asynchronous part here is good, we just want the asynchronous function to return a useful value.
+As we can see `readFile` doesn't return anything useful for our functions to compose with.
+Since the function is asynchronous it doesn't have the file data results yet and it needs a way for us to give it instructions for when the asynchronous task is finished.
+In this case we have to pass a callback function just to get the results back, which means we can't compose with the values the same way we did before.
+We're now forced to do all of our composing inside the body of the callback function.
 This is where I think Promises solve this problem fairly well.
 Instead of passing in all the arguments with a callback function, we just pass in all the arguments needed to perform the asynchronous operation.

 ```coffeescript
 pending = readFile './file'